-English Math Science Social Studies PE/Health Fine Art Business/Tech.
+English Math Science Social Studies PE/Health Business/Tech.
 Electives 4 Units 4 Units 3 Units 3 Units .5 PE or PE Waiver.
 All students need .5 Health.
-1 Unit 1 Unit Minimum of 6 credits Must include: Algebra II or its equivalent One Physical, one Biological, and one advanced study .5 credit must be American History, .5 must be American Government.
-Students also must have instruction in economics and financial literacy.
-Class of 2021 must also have .5 of World Civilizations.
+1 Unit Minimum of 7 Electives Must include: Algebra II or its equivalent.
+One Physical, one Biological, and one advanced study. .5 credits must be American History, .5 must be American Government, and .5 must be World History/Civilizations.
 Students may waive .5 PE with two completed seasons of high school athletics or two years of Marching Band.
-Students must still earn23 total credits.
-Waived for students who attend the Career Center Any course in the Business/Tech will count as well as Ag.
+Students must still earn 23 total credits.
+Any course in the Business/Tech will count as well as Ag.
 Business Management.
+Including 1 unit of Fine Arts and 0.5 units of Financial Literacy.